The Altruists

-The Altruists is an upcoming American television series written by Graham Moore about the collapse of cryptocurrency exchange FTX.
-It will star Julia Garner and Anthony Boyle.
-It is set to be released on Netflix.
+The Altruists is an upcoming American television limited series created by Graham Moore about the collapse of cryptocurrency exchange FTX.
+It will star Julia Garner and Anthony Boyle and is set to be released on Netflix.

 Premise

-The series centres around the disgraced Sam Bankman-Fried founder of the collapsed crypto exchange FTX, and his business partner Caroline Ellison.
+The series centres around Sam Bankman-Fried, founder of FTX and cryptocurrency trading firm Alameda Research, and his business partner and girlfriend Caroline Ellison, co-CEO of Alameda.
+Both were at the helm when FTX collapsed in November 2022 and it was found that Alameda had used FTX customer funds in violation of the FTX terms of service.